 This existing facility was becoming too small as the Motorola Employees Credit Union began serving other customers in addition to Motorola employees.
 The credit union wanted a new space in a new location that would make it more accessible.
 It also chose a new name – Andigo Credit Union – to reflect its growing customer base, and wanted its work area to reflect the new image.

-Working with 24,000 square feet in an existing office building near Chicago O’Hare International Airport in Woodfield Mall, the new space allows all employees to be located on the same floor.
+Working with 24,000 square feet in the Schaumburg Corporate Center near Chicago O’Hare International Airport, the new space allows all employees to be located on the same floor.
 Partnering closely with the Andigo Credit Union board of directors, Shive-Hattery led the corporate headquarters buildout and created new work-environment standards to reflect the organization’s new brand and identity.Instead of an interior that reflected the look and feel of a bank, the newly named Andigo Credit Union wanted a forward-thinking, high-tech space that wasn’t often seen in the financial industry.
 Orange and gray were chosen as the primary colors, with complementary colors used throughout the space as well.

 As a nod to the organization’s history of serving those in the mobile-device industry, the reception area features a backlit resin wall, representing the glowing screen of a smartphone.
 Large couches and artwork printed onto aluminum panels offer a comfortable and unique waiting area.